mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

-# Automatically deploy your containerized app to Azure App Service with Jenkins CI-CD Pipeline using GitHub Webhook
+# Automatically deploy your containerized app to Azure Kubernetes Service with Jenkins CI-CD Pipeline using GitHub Webhook
-# Part 4
+# Part 5

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/23fb922a-3770-4845-8642-f7b5663cc2a4)

-In the previous tutorial Part 3 of the series, you have already learned to dockerize a sample NodeJS application and deploy the same to Azure Web App, by manually running the Jenkins Pipeline Build.
-This is a follow up tutorial on how to configure Jenkins to automatically Build, Push and Deploy the containerized application as part of the CI-CD Jenkins pipeline job
+This is final part of the Jenkins CI-CD Pipeline series where we will be deploying our containerized app to Azure Kubernetes Service.
+You havent gone through the previous tutorials of this series, I highly recommend you to review them before this one for better continous understanding.

 Here are quick steps that we shall follow: